Our Approach To 12 Step Drug Rehab

 At 12 Keys Rehab, we employ a method called the 12 Keys Model for recovery that helps our clients get back to living rich, full lives.
-Our approach with sets us apart from other providers in that we combine the time-tested, proven 12 steps of rehab program with cutting-edge mental health and trauma services.
+Our approach with sets us apart from other providers in that we combine the time-tested, proven 12 step drug rehab with cutting-edge mental health and trauma services.
 Our assessment process is one of the most thorough available, and we provide strong support and aftercare.

 We realize there is no one-size-fits-all approach to recovery.
-That’s why we combine the traditional 12-step process with very specific, individualized treatment plans.
+That’s why we combine a traditional 12 step treatment program with very specific, individualized treatment plans.
 We assess our clients in several different situations so we can get the whole picture of how someone reacts to different environments.
 During the evaluation process, we learn what the client wants, and we also learn what he or she sees as barriers to improvement.

-Another critical component to our 12-step rehab is family involvement.
+Another critical component to our 12 step drug rehab is family involvement.
 We receive feedback from family members so we have the best possible understanding of what will be necessary to facilitate change.
-Help is available 24/7 call this number for a free personal consultation 866-480-4328.
+Help is available 24/7 call this number for a free personal consultation 844-551-7016.

-We employ several treatment methods in addition to the original 12-step program in order to meet our clients’ needs.
-Our large, qualified staff carries small caseloads so each therapist at our 12-step rehab center has the flexibility needed to continually assess each client and adjust his or her treatment plan as necessary.
+We employ several treatment methods in addition to the original 12-step drug rehab program in order to meet our clients’ needs.
+Our large, qualified staff carries small caseloads so each therapist at our 12 step rehab center has the flexibility needed to continually assess each client and adjust his or her treatment plan as necessary.

 The interventions we use will differ depending on the client.
-In addition to the 12-step rehab program, we also offer the following approaches:
+In addition to our Florida 12 step rehab program, we also offer the following approaches:

 - Mental Health

 - EMDR – Eye Movement Desensitization and Reprocessing